myswamp/notes/kafka.md

   - cleanup.policy=compact
   - compact topic example: kafka's internal topic "__consumer_offsets"
   - tombstone, message value of null

+  # schema registry
+  - internal topic for schema registry default to "_schemas"
+  - Alternative to a schema registry: produce data on a different topic with a breaking change; transform existing data to new topic if reprocessing old data is required.
+  - Compatibility rules: BACKWARD (the default type, adding non-required fields or removing fields, consumer upgrade first), BACKWARD_TRANSITIVE, FORWARD(add new fields ), FORWARD_TRANSITIVE, FULL,FULL_TRANSITIVE, and NONE

   # storage
   - logically sits between the long-term storage solutions of a database and the transient storage of a message broker